Farmland Preservation Program

 - require a minimum lot size if the property is subdivided, and

 - restrict activities that would impair the agricultural capability of the property.

-The restrictive covenants are contained in a conveyance instrument called the Deed Of and Agreement Relating to Development Rights (Click to view a copy of a blank Deed and Agreement in MS Word format).
+The restrictive covenants are contained in a conveyance instrument called the Deed Of and Agreement Relating to Development Rights.
+In 2009, King County Council authorized the use of a new replacement document, the King County Agricultural Conservation Easement: Deed and Agreement Relating to Development Rights.